-“a state of facts as would lead a man of ordinary care and prudence to believe and conscientiously entertain an honest and strong suspicion that the person is guilty of a crime.”25
+“a state of facts as would lead a man of ordinary care and prudence to believe and conscientiously entertain an honest and strong suspicion that the person is guilty of a crime.”10

 Probable cause hearings are typically conducted at the time of the arraignment.

-11. And with respect to other motions.
+With respect to other motions.

 When applicable, the arraignment is also your attorney’s first opportunity to argue against pending orders, such as a restraining order or stay-away order (which are most common in connection with California domestic violence cases and alleged violations of Penal Code 646.9 PC California’s stalking law).